allfornancy/searchsum/README.md

 ## Quick Start

-This guide shows how to train RECON (Search-R1 with SFT Summarizer) on **NQ and HotpotQA datasets**.
+This guide shows how to train RECON on **NQ and HotpotQA datasets**.

 ### Prerequisites